 With OpenDrive, you can edit files and collaborate on documents without needing to download them first.

-OpenDrive is compatible with Linux, Windows, and Mac, and comes with built-in note-taking and task management tools, something you’ll rarely find in a cloud storage provider.
+OpenDrive is compatible with Linux, Windows, and Mac, and comes with built-in note-taking and task management tools, something you’ll rarely find in a cloud storage service.

-Another unusual feature is OpenDrive’s Personal Plan ($9.95/month), which also comes with unlimited storage space.
+Another unusual feature is OpenDrive’s Personal Plan ($9.95/month), which also comes with unlimited storage.
 The Personal Plan even allows users to share a single account, which makes it a fantastic value for money.

 For businesses, OpenDrive’s Business Unlimited Plan is $29.99/month ($299/year, with no annoying minimum user caveats).
 Their price tiers are straightforward (no hidden costs) and are among the more affordable options on this list.